USEPA/BMDS/docs/source/installation.md

 (python-fundamentals)=
 ### Python Fundamentals

 **Python** is a programming language commonly used for many different software products, from data science to websites.
-The `pybmds` and `bmds-ui` packages are written in the Python language and you must hav ea version of Python installed on your computer to use these packages.
+The `pybmds` and `bmds-ui` packages are written in the Python language and you must have a version of Python installed on your computer to use these packages.

-A Python **package** is essentially a folder of code that you can download that allows you to extend the Python programming language to perform a specific operation.
-In the context of BMDS, we have developed two packages, `pybmds`, which allows you to execute dose-response models using python, and `bmds-ui` which builds a user-interface for dose-response modeling.
-The `BMDS Desktop` application, as well as [BMDS Online](https://bmdsonline.epa.gov) use the `bmds-ui` package.
+A Python **package** is essentially a folder of code you download that enables you to extend the Python programming language to perform a specific predefined operations in that package.
+In the context of BMDS, we have developed two packages:

+* `pybmds`, which allows you to execute dose-response models in Python scripts, and
+* `bmds-ui` which builds a user-interface for dose-response modeling.
+The BMDS Desktop application and [BMDS Online](https://bmdsonline.epa.gov) use the same package, configured differently.

-The **pip** tool which is commonly built into Python allows a user to install Python packages from the internet.
-Packages are most commonly stored on the [pypi.org](https://pypi.org) website.
+The **pip** tool which is built into Python, allows a user to install Python packages from the internet.
+Packages are available to all Python users on [pypi.org](https://pypi.org) (this is Python's equivalent to R's [CRAN](https://cran.r-project.org/)).

-A Python **virtual environment** makes it easy to setup multiple Python projects on your computer at the same time.
-By using a virtual environment, you can have multiple versions of these software on your computer at the same time, making it easy to switch between projects.
+A Python **virtual environment** makes it easy to set up multiple Python projects on your computer at the same time, making it easy to switch between projects.
 Environments also make it easier for your computer to find Python packages associated with a particular application.

 (installation-issues)=
 ### Installation issues